darktjm/grok/QT-README.md

 possible to actually make portable applications.
 Then again, maybe I'm missing something.
 Like using XML and/or designer to define all the user interface, as it seems to want (not gonna happen).

+As a side issue, I had to jump through extra hoops to get gentoo to provide me with debug information, even though it should have been as simple as adding debug to the USE flags.
+Not only did I have to add the nostrip FEATURE, but I had to explicitly add -ggdb3 to CXXFLAGS.
+This is also a failing of the Qt build itself, and compiling with OPTION+=debug should, but doesn't, do that automatically (or maybe it's because of gentoo's attempts at integrating CXXFLAGS).